The-Icecream-shop/GitTraining/README.md

 ## Ashika
- I added new content.I want Icecream.
+ I added new content.I want Icecream.I want chocolate

 ### Kalavati
  How are you ?